Sequencing skills are extremely important in everyone’s day to day life but typically taken for granted.

 Children also need sequencing in order to follow directions.

-If a child is struggling with language development and sequencing she may remember what was said but have no idea what order to do the things in and get overwhelmed.
+If a child is struggling with language development and sequencing they may remember what was said but have no idea what order to do the things in and get overwhelmed.

 Sequencing and Literacy

-The ability to sequence is an important skill for comprehension, writing and reading.
+The ability to sequence is an important skill for comprehension, reading and writing.

-If a child is unable to sequence a series of events it will be really hard for him to understand the timeline of a story once he starts reading.
+If a child is unable to sequence a series of events it will be very difficult to understand the timeline of a story once they begin reading.

-This is the type of skill I that a software developer would require.
+This is the type of skill that someone working as a software developer would require.

 I stumbled on an interesting piece of research a while ago that inspired me to write this article.